 Juodkrantė, one of the settlements on the Curonian Spit is also home to the atmospheric Hill of Witches, a pine forest dotted with mystical creatures carved out of wood.
 The sculpture park is based on Midsummer Night's Eve, a pagan celebration mostly celebrated in northern Europe.

 During the summer season, Nida offers a wide range of outdoor activities from hiking to kayaking, cycling to sailing and even more.
 Exciting events like the International Curonian Lagoon Regatta or handicraft festivals take place here too.

-Bed and Breakfast Prie Marių (Purvynės 9-1, Nida) – this is our favourite place to stay in Nida.
+Bed and Breakfast Prie Marių (Purvynės 9-1, Nida) - This is our favourite place to stay in Nida.
 It sits right on the edge of the Curonian Lagoon and has lovely, spacious and clean rooms for every kind of traveller.
-Book Now

 In the summer months, the town is buzzing with holidaymakers.
 Partygoers flock to this seaside destination from all over the country, even from the neighbouring countries Latvia and Estonia.
 I personally prefer visiting Palanga outside of the season months for its tranquillity.

 The sandy Palanga beach is one of the main attractions and accommodates thousands of sun-seekers every day during the season.
 But if you dig deeper, you will find that the town is so much more than just a beach and party destination.

 There's the Tiškevičius Palace surrounded by all-year-round manicured gardens, the brilliant Amber Museum, and the sacred pine-tree forest with Birutės Hill reaching 21 meters above sea level.